National Food Security Act, 2013

-Pregnant women, lactating mothers, and certain categories of children are eligible for daily free cereals.

-The bill has been highly controversial.
+Those with Antyodaya cards are entitled to 35 kg per month at the same prices as above.

+The Act also includes the Midday Meal Scheme (MDM), the Integrated Child Development Services (ICDS) and maternity entitlements.
+While the MDM and ICDS were pre-existing schemes of the union government, universal maternity entitlements were created under the NFSA 2013 for the first time.
+In 2017, these entitlements were operationalized through the Pradhan Mantri Matru Vandana Yojana.
+Through the ICDS and MDM, pregnant women, lactating mothers, and children are eligible for daily free meals in government schools and Anganwadi centres.

+The bill was hotly debated before its introduction in Parliament and after it was introduced in Parliament.
 It was introduced into India's parliament on 22 December 2011, promulgated as a presidential ordinance on 5 July 2013, and enacted into law on 12 September 2013.
 Government of Odisha announced implementation of the act in 14 district from 17 November 2015.
 Government of Assam implemented the Act on 24 December 2015.

 Salient features

-Coverage and entitlement under Targeted Public Distribution System (TPDS) : Up to 79.56% of the rural population and 64.43% of the urban population will be covered under TPDS, with uniform entitlement of 5 kg per person per month.
-However, since Antyodaya Anna Yojana (AAY) households constitute poorest of the poor, and are presently entitled to 35 kg per household per month, entitlement of existing AAY households will be protected at 35 kg per household per month.
+Coverage and entitlement under Targeted Public Distribution System (TPDS) : Up to 75% of the rural population and 50% of the urban population will be covered under TPDS, with uniform entitlement of 5 kg per person per month.
+However, since Antyodaya Anna Yojana (AAY) households constitute poorest of the poor, and were entitled to 35 kg per household per month, their entitlements will be protected at 35 kg per household per month.

 State-wise coverage : Corresponding to the all India coverage of 75% and 50% in the rural and urban areas, State-wise coverage will be determined by the Central Government.
 Planning Commission has determined the State-wise coverage by using the NSS Household Consumption Survey data for 2011–12.